slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On self awareness

 <!--
 - self wareness: look at mirror what went well today, what went badtoday, how can i get better. what instead of why. why questions make us focus on the problem, getting emotional and stuck in the past. what not why! what can i do for change. what makes us focusing in the solution.
 So take the time now to truly understand what your beliefs and patterns are in every area of life.
 The better we understand that future self the easier it is to make good decisions today in order to make life better for our future selves.

-self-awareness is the single greatest predictor of leadership success
-1) Reflect Less, Notice More: spend less time theorizing and more time collecting data points to see patterns and trends.
-2) Ask “What” Not “Why”
-3) Set Goals
-4) Do A Survey

-SELF-AWARENESS > HUSTLE

-If we cut ourselves off from the full scope of history because it makes us uncomfortable, or doesn’t fit with the cultural narrative in which we live, we reduce our ability to learn from the past and apply those lessons to the situations we are facing today.
-We need to accept that people can do great things while still having flaws.
+- we need to accept that people can do great things while still having flaws.
 Our heroes don’tr have to be perfect, and we can learn just as much from their imperfections as from their achievements.

-When you don’t create things, you become defined by your tastes rather than ability.
+- When you don’t create things, you become defined by your tastes rather than ability.
 Your tastes only narrow & exclude people.
 So create.
 -->

 > *'No persons are more frequently wrong, than those who will not admit they are wrong.' -- François de La Rochefoucauld*

 Self awareness is the ability to pause your mind.
 It reduces the gap between who we are and who we think we are.

+Do you know anyone who doesn’t have any blind spots?
+So why would you be different?

 > *'The best mirror is an old friend.' -- George Herbert*